Race & Gender

 Trefnydd: Dr Gregory Frame

 This module focuses on the role that sex, gender, ethnicity and race have played in the creation, reception and theoretical construction of various forms of film and visual culture.
-This course will cover the key theories and approaches to the study of Race and Gender in film and visual culture focusing specifically on the legacy of (post)colonialism in Hollywood and non-Hollywood cinema, the constructions of masculinity and femininity in mainstream cinema, and how theories of race and gender have contributed to contemporary readings of selected visual and cultural texts.
+This course will cover the key theories and approaches to the study of Race and Gender in film and visual culture focusing specifically on the constructions of masculinity and femininity in mainstream cinema, the legacy of (post)colonialism in Hollywood and non-Hollywood cinema, and how theories of race and gender have contributed to contemporary readings of selected visual and cultural texts.
 Students will be encouraged to question the role of Race and Gender in film and visual culture as well as gaining an advanced grounding in film and cultural theory.

-Topics that will be looked at will include: feminist filmmaking; representing women and men on film; black women in film; colonialism and post-colonialism in cinema; filmmaking from the developing world; film and the representation of historical trauma in Rwanda; gender, race and genre.
+Topics that may be looked at include: feminist filmmaking; representing women and men on film; black women in film; colonialism and post-colonialism in cinema; filmmaking from the developing world; film and the representation of historical racism and trauma; gender, race and genre.

 Submitted work is adequate and shows an acceptable level of competence as follows: